davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 [rationale-caching]: #why-not-globally-cache-builds-of-the-standard-library

 The standard library is no different than regular dependencies in being able to benefit from global caching of dependency builds.
-A generic proposal for global dependency caching is being worked on as part of [cargo#5931] and could support the standard library.
-It is out-of-scope of this proposal to propose a special-cased mechanism for this that applies only to the standard library.
+It is out-of-scope of this proposal to propose a special-cased mechanism for this that applies only to the standard library. [cargo#5931] tracks the feature request of intermediate artifact caching in Cargo.

 ↩ [*Caching*][caching]